Minnesota United FC

 Minnesota United Football Club, often shortened to MNUFC, is an American professional soccer club based in the Minneapolis–Saint Paul metropolitan area.
 The club competes in Major League Soccer (MLS) as a member of the Western Conference.
 The club began play in the 2017 season as the league's 22nd club, and replaced the North American Soccer League (NASL) franchise of the same name.

-The club played its home games at the TCF Bank Stadium, on the campus of the University of Minnesota in Minneapolis, for its first two seasons in MLS play.
+The club played its home games at the TCF Bank Stadium (now Huntington Bank Stadium), on the campus of the University of Minnesota in Minneapolis, for its first two seasons in MLS play.
 Minnesota United completed construction of Allianz Field, a soccer-specific stadium in St. Paul's Midway neighborhood, in early 2019.

-Minnesota United's ownership is led by Bill McGuire, former CEO of UnitedHealth Group, and includes other Minnesota sports owners: the Pohlad family, owners of the Twins; Timberwolves owner Glen Taylor; former Wild investor Glen Nelson, and his daughter Wendy Carlson Nelson of the Carlson hospitality company.
+Minnesota United's ownership is led by Bill McGuire, former CEO of UnitedHealth Group, and includes other Minnesota sports owners: the Pohlad family, owners of the Twins; former Timberwolves owner Glen Taylor; former Wild investor Glen Nelson, and his daughter Wendy Carlson Nelson of the Carlson hospitality company.

 History

 In January 2010, the National Sports Center announced they would field a new team to replace the Minnesota Thunder.
-The Thunder at the time were not officially folded but were facing financial ruin.
-Following a team-naming contest, the National Sports Center (NSC) announced the official team name would be NSC Minnesota, with the team nickname being Stars on February 5, 2010.
-Four days later, former United States national team player Manny Lagos was named as the club's first head coach.
+The Thunder at the time were not officially folded but were facing financial difficulties.
+Following a team-naming contest, the National Sports Center (NSC) announced the official team name would be NSC Minnesota, with the team nickname being the Stars on February 5, 2010.
+Four days later, former United States men's national team player Manny Lagos was named as the club's first head coach.

 The team played its first official game on April 11, 2010, a 2–0 loss to the Vancouver Whitecaps.
 The first goal in franchise history was scored by Daniel Wasson in their next game, a 1–0 victory over the Carolina RailHawks.
 The Stars enjoyed some impressive victories in their debut season, including a 3–1 win over Crystal Palace Baltimore, a 3–0 win over AC St. Louis, and a 3–1 win over FC Tampa Bay, eventually finishing fourth in their conference.
 Unfortunately for the Stars, they went out of the playoffs at the quarter-final stage, 4–0 on aggregate to the Carolina RailHawks, after defender Andres Arango was issued a red card after just 38 minutes.
 Simone Bracalello and Brian Cvilikas were the Stars' top scorers in 2010, with 5 goals each.
 The team averaged an attendance of 1,374 which was 10th out of the 12 league teams.

 On January 9, 2012, the club announced a new logo as well as a new name.
 The NSC portion of the name, which had led to confusion, was dropped, with the new name being the Minnesota Stars.
-The new logo was revealed with the word 'NSC' removed and the state motto, L’Étoile du Nord, added.
+The new logo was revealed with the word 'NSC' removed and the state motto, L'Étoile du Nord, added.
 The team continued a search for a new owner in the offseason and opened the 2012 season with a 0–0 draw against the Carolina RailHawks at the Metrodome in front of a crowd of 8,693.